Gero0Nikolov/IBN-WordPress-Plugin/README.md

 ##### That's it, let's start pinning!

 ### Log:
+**1.0.1** - Fix: CSRF and XSS in settings; nonce/capability checks; input sanitization and escaping.
 **1.1** - Update tested version of WP Core to 6.0.2 **1.0** - Release